Vegan Blueberry Muffins

-These easy Vegan Blueberry Muffins are the most delicious bakery-style vegan muffins filled with juicy blueberries.
+These easy Vegan Blueberry Muffins are delicious bakery-style vegan muffins filled with juicy blueberries.

 Plus, you will love that it takes only 30 minutes to make these one-bowl muffins.